Cash bonds for mineral and extractive tenement holders

 What is the change?

-The introduction of cash bonds does not alter the current requirement for authority holders to provide a sufficient financial security that meets the total assessed rehabilitation liability of a site.
+The option to submit cash bonds does not alter the current requirement for authority holders to provide a sufficient financial security that meets the total assessed rehabilitation liability of a site.
 It is simply another payment method available to smaller scale operators to provide the required financial security.

 Why is this change being made?